A large naturally black diamond has gone on display in the Natural History Museum’s minerals vault after being loaned to the museum for a year.

 The Black Diamond is currently on display in The Vault, a secure space at the far end of the Mineral’s gallery alongside a selection of gems and minerals including the recently discovered Winchcombe Meteorite.

-The black diamond will be on display until late 2022.
+The black diamond will be on display until October 2022.